YangVincent/YangVincent.github.io/_posts/2019-09-15-photography.md

 He taught me the essentials: (a) how to focus the camera at infinity and ensure that it'd capture the stars without blur, (b) framing.
 He told me several other things but I'll be honest; I forgot them.
 Oof.

-Anyway, by the end of the night I'd taken this picture:
+By the end of the night I'd taken this picture:

 ![My Milky Way]({{ site.url }}/images/photography/milkyway.jpg)

 "Beautiful", I thought.
 I've peaked; time to find a new hobby \s.

 In all honesty, I was quite proud.
-I hadn't expected to be able to capture that many stars.
+I hadn't expected to capture that many stars.
 I sent this to my family, and received "where was this?" and "wow crazy boys".

 A few days later, my brother finished editing: